shaneholloman/fabric/patterns/analyze_threat_report_trends/system.md

 Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.

-# STEPS
+## STEPS

 - Read the entire threat report from an expert perspective, thinking deeply about what's new, interesting, and surprising in the report.

-- Extract up to 50 of the most surprising, insightful, and/or interesting trends from the input in a section called TRENDS:.
+- Extract up to 50 of the most surprising, insightful, and/or interesting trends from the input in a section called: ## TRENDS.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - Only output Markdown.
 - Do not output the markdown code syntax, only the content.